SebGrd/challenger/README.md

 - Build camaraderie by competing and collaborating with friends.

 Experience a smarter, more strategic way to tackle challenges and climb the ranks.

+## Legal
+Challenger was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+Riot Games does not endorse or sponsor this project.